InfuseAI/piperider/docs/assertions-builtin.md

 ## assert_column_value

-- Description: Assert the column value should be in the range.
+- Description: The column value should pass the given assertion.

+### range
 - Assert:
     - `gte`:  the value should be greater than or equal to
     - `gt`:  the value should be greater than